rs/zerolog/README.md

 Some settings can be changed and will by applied to all loggers:

 * `log.Logger`: You can set this value to customize the global logger (the one used by package level methods).
-* `zerolog.GlobalLevel`: Can raise the mimimum level of all loggers.
+* `zerolog.SetGlobalLevel`: Can raise the mimimum level of all loggers.
 Set this to `zerolog.Disable` to disable logging altogether (quiet mode).
-* `zerolog.SamplingDisable`: If set to `true`, all sampled loggers will stop sampling and issue 100% of their log events.
+* `zerolog.DisableSampling`: If argument is `true`, all sampled loggers will stop sampling and issue 100% of their log events.
 * `zerolog.TimestampFieldName`: Can be set to customize `Timestamp` field name.
 * `zerolog.LevelFieldName`: Can be set to customize level field name.
 * `zerolog.MessageFieldName`: Can be set to customize message field name.